Maintenance

 ## Webmin GUI

-2. Browse to this URL and log in with username "**fwadmin**" and password "**filewave**".
-We will change this password later.
+2. Browse to the Webmin URL and log in with username "**fwadmin**" and password "**filewave**".
+You will change this password later.

-3. Browse to *Hardware &gt; System Time* on the left, pick the *Change timezone* tab on the right, pick your time zone and click *Save*.
-North American time zones all start with "America".
+3. Browse to *Hardware &gt; System Time* on the left, select the *Change timezone* tab on the right, choose your time zone, and click *Save*.
+North American time zones start with "America".

 5. Go to *System &gt; Change Passwords* on the left and select the "root" account on the right from the list of usernames.
 Enter a new root password, confirm it, and click *Change*.
-Note that this will change the default password for the root account used to log into the server from "filewave" to whatever you choose so enter a secure password that is easy for you to remember.
+This changes the default root password from "filewave" to the value you choose, so use a secure password that your organization can recover when needed.

-6. Choose *Networking &gt; Network Configuration* on the left, and *Network Interfaces* on the right.
+6. Choose *Networking &gt; Network Configuration* on the left, then *Network Interfaces* on the right.
 Click the blue link labeled "ens160" or "ens32" for the Ethernet adapter.
-Change the *IPv4 address* settings to "Static configuration", enter a static IP, enter a subnet mask, and click *Save and Apply* at the bottom\_.\_
+Change the *IPv4 address* setting to "Static configuration", enter the static IP and subnet mask, then click *Save and Apply* at the bottom.

-7. You will no longer be able to access the Webmin UI for the FileWave servers via its old DHCP IP address.
-Change the address in your browser's address bar to use the new static IP address for the FileWave server that you configured in the previous step.
-Browse to *Networking &gt; Network Configuration* on the left, and *Hostname and DNS Client* on the right.
+7. You will no longer be able to access Webmin through the old DHCP IP address.
+Change your browser's address bar to the new static IP address for the FileWave server, then browse to *Networking &gt; Network Configuration* on the left and *Hostname and DNS Client* on the right.
 Enter the IP address for your DNS server and click *Save*.

-8. Select *Networking &gt; Network Configuration* on the left, and *Routing and Gateways* on the right.
-Pick "ens160" or "ens32" from the *Default routes* pull-down, enter the default gateway address for the subnet the FileWave server is hosted on, and click *Save*.
+8. Select *Networking &gt; Network Configuration* on the left, then *Routing and Gateways* on the right.
+Pick "ens160" or "ens32" from the *Default routes* menu, enter the default gateway address for the subnet hosting the FileWave server, and click *Save*.

-9. Go to S\_ystem &gt; Bootup and Shutdown\_ on the left, scroll to the bottom on the right, and click the *Reboot System* button.
-When asked to confirm if you want to reboot the system with "shutdown -r now" click the *Reboot System* button again.
+9. Go to *System &gt; Bootup and Shutdown* on the left, scroll to the bottom on the right, and click *Reboot System*.
+When Webmin asks you to confirm "shutdown -r now", click *Reboot System* again.

 ## Related Content